 Our Korean corn dog recipe uses an 18 cm skewer.
 We leave about 6 cm for the handle and the rest of the 12 cm for the corn dog.
 When cut in half, our sausage is about 8.5 cm, so we cut the mozzarella into 3.5 cm lengths for the remaining skewer.

 Here are some popular alternatives you can try for Korean corn dog fillings instead.

 - Spicy sausage

 - Korean rice cake

-Other than panko breadcrumbs and french fries, try these for the toppings.
+Other than panko breadcrumbs, you can try these for the toppings.

 - Crushed ramen noodles

-Ketchup and mayonnaise are a dream combination for sure.
+Ketchup and mustard are a dream combination on a Korean style cheesy corn dog.
 But why stop there?

 - Honey mustard

 - Wasabi mayo